wacncontent/CustomizeTool/removeCommentOutput/articles/python-how-to-install.md

 ## Installation on Windows, Linux and MacOS (client libraries only)

 If you already have Python installed, you can use pip to install a bundle of all the client libraries in your existing Python 2.7 or Python 3.3+ environment.
-This will download the packages from the [Python Package Index][](/documentation/articles/PyPI).
+This will download the packages from the [Python Package Index][] (PyPI).

 Note that you may need to use the `sudo` command on Linux and MacOS ie. `sudo pip install azure`.